General Information About UC Davis

 Instructional Facilities and Labs

 Information on the universities instructional and research facilities is available in the UC Davis General Catalog.
-Also the University Library website for information about library resources at the university.
+Also, see the University Library for information about library resources at the university.

-Information on the university's faculty and instructional personnel is available from the various academic units, visit the UC Davis website for links to the various academic units.
-Visit the Graduate Studies website for information on services and training provided to graduate student instructors at the university.
+Information on the university's faculty and instructional personnel is available from the various academic units, see UC Davis links to the various academic units.
+See Graduate Studies for information on services and training provided to graduate student instructors at the university.

 The University of California, Davis is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC), 985 Atlantic Avenue, Suite 100, Alameda, CA 94501 510-748-9001, an institutional accrediting body recognized by the Council for Higher Education and the U.S. Department of Education.